Iain Banks: Personal life

 In April 2012 Banks became the "Acting Honorary Non-Executive Figurehead President Elect pro tem (trainee)" of the Science Fiction Book Club based in London.
 The title was his creation and on 3 October 2012 Banks accepted a T-shirt inscribed with it.

-From 2006 Banks lived in North Queensferry on the north side of the Firth of Forth, with his girlfriend Adele Hartley, an author and founder of the Dead by Dawn film festival.
-She and Banks met in 1990, and married on 29 March 2013 after he asked her to "do me the honour of becoming my widow."
+From 1991 Banks lived in North Queensferry on the north side of the Firth of Forth, in later years he was joined by girlfriend Adele Hartley, a horror writer who founded an Edinburgh festival called Dead by Dawn.
+She first met Banks in 1989.
+In the early 2000s they began a relationship and married on 29 March 2013 after he asked her to "do me the honour of becoming my widow."

 Illness and death

 On 3 April 2013, Banks revealed that he had been diagnosed with terminal gallbladder cancer and was unlikely to live beyond a year.
 He stated he would be withdrawing from all public engagements and that The Quarry would be his last novel.
 The dates of publication of The Quarry were brought forward at Banks's request, to 20 June 2013 in the UK and 25 June 2013 in the US and Canada.
-He died on 9 June 2013.
+He died in Kirkcaldy on 9 June 2013, at the age of 59.